What is Precum?

 If you are experiencing high levels of precum, especially in situations outside of the bedroom, consult a doctor.
 There are medications that your doctor can prescribe to reduce pre-ejaculation fluid while still receiving the natural benefits of cleaning and pH balancing within the urethra.

-How to produce more precum
+How to increase precum

 It very well could be that your body or penis ISN'T producing any or a small amount of pre-ejaculate.
 Unfortunately, many supplement companies claim to increase the amount of pre-ejaculate fluid but do not fall for these cheap tricks — the amount of fluid your body produces is not in your control.
 Everybody and every body is different.